sribucoding/vibe/README.md

 - **Flexible routing**: HTTP method-based routing with path parameters
 - **CORS support**: Built-in middleware for handling Cross-Origin Resource Sharing
 - **Route groups**: Organize routes with common prefixes and middleware

+## Why Vibe?

+Vibe takes a pragmatic approach by building on Go's battle-tested `net/http` package rather than reinventing the wheel.
+This means:

+- **No magic**: Clear, predictable behavior that follows Go idioms
+- **Easy to learn**: If you know `net/http`, you'll feel right at home
+- **Excellent performance**: Minimal overhead compared to raw `net/http`
+- **Compatibility**: Works with existing `net/http` middleware and handlers
+- **Future-proof**: Benefits from improvements to the standard library

 ## Installation